frederic-perez/AmE-dictionary/dictionary.md

 __relief teams__
 __relief__ :two::shit: _Iran continues to insist on instant and total relief from sanctions._ _Monetary relief._
 __reliever__
-__relinquish__ _v_ :four: If you relinquish something, you let it go.
+__relinquish__ _v_ :five: If you relinquish something, you let it go.
 You relinquish control of the army when you resign as general.
-You relinquish your plan to sneak into town when your parents find out what's going on.
-__relinquish__ _v_ :two::shit: _To relinquish the throne._
+You relinquish your plan to sneak into town when your parents find out what's going on. _To relinquish the throne._
 __relish__ :two: Enjoy greatly. _Syn_ enjoy, delight in, love, like, adore, be pleased by _Harvey seems to relish fame._
 __relished__
 __relocate__ _v_ _They plan to relocate to Denver soon._